fergalcob/gamedb-live/README.md

 [Django After Response](https://pypi.org/project/django-after-response/) - Used to call certain functions after initial response to reduce load times

+[Mock](https://mock.readthedocs.io/en/latest/) - Used for simulating file objects to test FileField forms in the tests.py file

 ### Resources

 [Graphviz](https://graphviz.org/) - Used to create the representation of the database structure and its relationships